fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 ### Extracting Even More Metadata

 As mentioned earlier, part of my goal in getting this system to work was so that I could use it to assist rendergraph construction.
-Now tha we can create the backing resources attached to shaders, we need to figure out how much data we can extract about the usage of resources by each individual shader (and sometimes, shader stages).
+Now that we can create the backing resources attached to shaders, we need to figure out how much data we can extract about the usage of resources by each individual shader (and sometimes, shader stages).
 The biggest thing we want to identify is if a resource is `readonly` or `writeonly` - which becomes rather hard to identify.
 At first, I thought this qualifier was being explicitly applied to a resource if it was at all able to: in GLSL recompiled from SPIR-V assembly the `readonly`/`writeonly` qualifiers were being applied to resources.
 But upon reading the `.spvasm` files myself, I couldn't find these qualifiers anywhere - and reading the SPIR-V spec revealed that this qualifier is only available when applied to images (and seemingly, not even texel buffers).

 {% highlight text %}
 OpDecorate %positionRanges DescriptorSet 1